 How accurate is the transcription for legal content?

 VidNotes produces highly accurate transcripts, but legal proceedings require absolute precision.
-Use the timestamped transcript to identify key passages quickly, then verify exact wording against the video recording before relying on any specific quote for case strategy.
+Use the timestamped transcript to spot key passages quickly, then verify exact wording against the video recording before relying on any specific quote for case strategy.

 Can VidNotes handle depositions with technical or medical terminology?

-AI transcription handles most professional terminology well, but highly specialized terms — medical procedures, chemical compounds, proprietary product names — may occasionally be transcribed phonetically rather than correctly.
+AI transcription handles most professional terminology well, but highly specialized terms (medical procedures, chemical compounds, proprietary product names) may occasionally be transcribed phonetically rather than correctly.
 A review pass to correct specialized terminology is recommended.

-Accelerate Your Deposition Workflow
+Speed Up Your Deposition Workflow